Jambrisak/MiGGoINDEX/README.md

 - I need to figure out how the setup information that the user selects updates the app so that the user wont have the feeling of "i need to do this again" instead it should give the user a feeling of "ah its a plug an play app".
 - How to build a diagram that shows the information that the user has selected to show.
 - How to customize the input information about the Users migrain.
 - After watching Hans video about authentication i finally cracked the login section to the application.
 Although not by buttons in the viewmodel but by auto applied buttons on the turnkeyserver.

+#### Things in progress to be learnet.
+- Making buttons go to VM.
+- Saving User data to be shown on diffrent sections.
+- Make color theme be shown.